40PK/Nauper/README.md

     * color of the icon
     * use when config.type !== 'image'
     * default is '#efefef'

+#### Redirect
+  * config.globalIndex - index of scene in the Engine
+  * config.localIndex - index of an element in chosen element

 ## TODO
 That's what we have in our todo-list: